 Long-lasting, durable, maintenance-free building materials are often as eco-friendly as it gets.
 And while natural stone would seem to fit the bill, it’s important to keep in mind that stone quarrying has both aesthetic and environmental impacts on the earth, including erosion.
 It can also require a good deal more energy to transport to job sites because of its weight.
 Plus, as a natural product, it’s also a finite resource.

-As a result, manufactured stone can provide an eco-friendly building alternative.
-For more than half a century, Cultured Stone has produced premium manufactured stone veneers.
-Cultured stone veneers are designed to not only beautify spaces but also take care of our shared environment.
+As a result, engineered stone can provide an eco-friendly building alternative.
+For more than half a century, Coronado Stone has produced premium engineered stone veneers.
+Engineered stone veneers are designed to not only beautify spaces but also take care of our shared environment.
 To that end, here are just a few of the ways that they accomplish this mission:

-- Cultured Stone has stone veneer products that look like natural stone yet weigh as little as eight to 12 pounds per square foot.
+- Coronado Stone has stone veneer products that look like natural stone yet weigh as little as eight to 12 pounds per square foot.

 - Coronado Stone is a proud member of the U.S. Green Building Council.
 Builders using Coronado Stone can earn LEED® credits for indoor air quality and recycled content.

 On Earth Day 2019, TimberTech opened a new 100,000+ square foot recycling plant that transforms shampoo bottles, milk jugs, plastic wrap and more into their signature composite decking material.
 In its first full season of operation alone, TimberTech is expected to recycle 55 million pounds of plastic.
 In addition, TimberTech’s Azek Pavers are made from 95% recycled materials, and the core of all composite PRO and EDGE deck boards is made with 100% recycled resin.
 They are committed to doubling their recycled inputs for all capped polymer materials by 2020.